 Try this: Without moving your head, pick a focal point in front of you and then take in what you can see in your peripheral vision.
 I’m guessing that it goes beyond what you normally include in a drawing, if for no other reason than because the paper isn’t big enough.
-Marc Taro Holmes, who has made a career out of urban sketching (watch his workshops here), has found a solution and he’s here to share it with you.
+Marc Taro Holmes, who has made a career out of urban sketching (watch his workshops here), has found a solution for a panorama experience and he’s here to share it with you.

 Keep reading to discover his advice for sketching panoramic views, so that you can capture the essence of a place more deeply, and make the results of your urban sketching experiences come to life on paper. ~Cherie

 Sketching a Panorama in Pen & Ink and Watercolor by Marc Taro Holmes

 On a recent painting trip to the Algarve region of Portugal I found some time after the main event to take a driving trip up and down the Western coast.

 I had brought some homemade panoramic sketchbooks with me, and was making quick pen-and-ink drawings as we went, which I’d tint with watercolors when we stopped at a café, or back at the hotel.
 These booklets fold out to 7.5×22”, which is a nice length for drawing 90 to 180 degrees of view.

 I find that these wider shots give me a better sense of being in a place–as compared to a close-up portrait of an individual building or architectural detail.
 You can see more of the world, so it’s that much more like being there.